TaitoUnited/taito-cli/docs/manual/05-continuous-integration-and-delivery.md

 - taito db revert:$BITBUCKET_BRANCH $COMMIT_SHA
 ```

-Run `taito -h` to see decription of the commands.

-If you for some reason cannot use Taito CLI on your CI/CD pipeline, you can easily implement CI/CD steps yourself.
-First run each step manually with the verbose option (`-v`) the see the commands that Taito CLI executes, and then implement your CI/CD script based on those commands.
-You can also use `taito-config.sh` as environment variables in your CI/CD script:
+If you for some reason cannot use Taito CLI in your CI/CD pipeline, you can easily implement the CI/CD steps yourself.
+First run each step manually with the verbose option (`taito -v`) to see the commands that Taito CLI executes.
+Then implement your CI/CD script based on those commands.
+You can also use `taito-config.sh` environment variables in your CI/CD script:

 ```
 set -a